Norman Rosenthal: ICA, London

 In 1974, Rosenthal was appointed a Curator at the Institute of Contemporary Arts (ICA), London.
 During his two-year period at the Institute he organised two key exhibitions and made lasting working relationships, in particular with the Berlin-based art critic Christos M. Joachimides and German artist Joseph Beuys.
 Between 30 October and 24 November 1974 Rosenthal organised an exhibition with Joachimides of new radical German art called Art into Society; Society into Art: Seven German Artists.
 Art into Society took place as a part of a German Month of events that included lectures by critical theorists of the Frankfurt School of Philosophy.
 Artists included Joseph Beuys, Hans Haacke, Klaus Staeck, Albrecht D, KP Brehmer KP Brehmer, Dieter Hacker and Gustav Metzger, whose work was to urge artists to strike for three years to "bring down the art system".
 Apart from a brief visit to Ireland, Beuys remained present in the gallery for the majority of the exhibition: he engaged in conversations with the audience on how to achieve democracy, sketching out his ideas onto numerous chalkboards subsequently strewn across the floor.

 The following year, in 1975, Rosenthal again worked with Joachimides on the exhibition Eight Artists, Eight Attitudes, Eight Greeks between 5 November and 4 December.
 It coincided with a Greek Month to celebrate the fall of the Colonel's Dictatorship in Athens the previous year.
-Artists, including Stephen Antonakos, Vlassis Caniaris Chryssa, Jannis Kounellis, Pavlos, Lucas Samaras, Takis and Costas Tsoclis, sought to "examine the facts of a spiritual as well as an actual immigration".
+Artists, including Stephen Antonakos, Vlassis Caniaris, Chryssa, Jannis Kounellis, Pavlos, Lucas Samaras, Panayiotis Vassilakis (Takis) and Costas Tsoclis, sought to "examine the facts of a spiritual as well as an actual immigration".

 As Director of Exhibitions, Rosenthal famously was beaten up by Keith Allen and his anti-establishment friends.
 To this day flecks of blood remain preserved beneath plexiglass on the ICA office wall.
 Beneath it, a title reads: "This is Norman’s Blood."